davidjfk/016_Superpy/readme_files/README_USAGE_GUIDE.md

 -  [Table of contents](#table-of-contents)
 -  [Argparse commands and arguments](#argparse-commands-and-arguments)
 <br/><br/>
-Goal: delete all data in bought.csv and sold.csv
+Goal: delete all transaction records in bought.csv and sold.csv

 - ex1: